ColeHarten/cs242-final-project-group3/README_pancreas-CT.md

+# Early Exiting Addition to Attention U-Net
-### How to replicate pre-processing work to train model on CT-82 Pancreas dataset:
+## How to replicate pre-processing work to train model on CT-82 Pancreas dataset:

 1. The zipped data file in a Linux-friendly format is uploaded it to [this Google Drive](https://drive.google.com/drive/folders/1ZSwFGscVusxHJfpHTQourWhYMRNxAKoQ?usp=drive_linkhttps:/) folder in our team folder.